-This is why it’s important to explicitly teach kids what active listening looks like.
+This is why it’s important to explicitly teach students what active listening looks like.

-With the overload of distractions in our environments today, this study skill is essential for kids.
+With the overload of distractions in our environments today, this is one of those study skills that is essential.

-Though they take some time to create, rubrics are great assessment tools because they tell students ahead of time how they’ll be assessed.
+Though they take some time to create, rubrics serve as great assessment tools because they tell students ahead of time how they’ll be assessed.

-The beauty in rubrics is that they allow students to go back and review the standards at any time while completing a specific assignment.
+They allow students to review the standards at any time while completing a specific assignment.